rh9891/DunderMifflinPaperCompanyEmployeeDirectory/README.md

 2. [Github Repository](https://github.com/rh9891/DunderMifflinPaperCompanyEmployeeDirectory)

-## Installation

 ## Usage

-The application can be initiated by inserting `npm start` into the command line interface and running the application on `localhost: 3000`.
+The application can be initiated by inputting `npm start` into the command line interface and running the application on `localhost: 3000`.

 ## License